PlayVoice/Grad-SVC/README.md

 <div align="center">
 <h1> Grad-SVC based Grad-TTS from HUAWEI Noah's Ark Lab </h1>

-This project is named as Grad-SVC, or GVC for short.
+This project is named as [Grad-SVC](), or [GVC]() for short.
 Its core technology is diffusion, but so different from other diffusion based SVC models.
-Codes are adapted from Grad-TTS and so-vits-svc-5.0.
-So the features from so-vits-svc-5.0 will be used in this project.
+Codes are adapted from `Grad-TTS` and `so-vits-svc-5.0`.
+So the features from `so-vits-svc-5.0` will be used in this project.

 The project will be completed in the coming months ~~~

 [Grad-TTS: A Diffusion Probabilistic Model for Text-to-Speech](https://arxiv.org/abs/2105.06337)

 ![grad_tts](./assets/grad_tts.jpg)
 </div>

+## Features
+1. Supported multi-speaker based on speaker encoder

+2. No electronic sound

+3. No speaker leaky, by pure `GRL`

 ## Setup Environment
 1. Install project dependencies